 7. Everyone Drinks Bottled Water

-Public perception is that the water in Qatar is easily contaminated and unsafe to drink.
-As a result, everyone drinks bottled water, going through stacks of the stuff in a day.
+The public perception is that the water in Qatar is easily contaminated and unsafe to drink.
+As a result, everyone drinks bottled water, going through stacks of it in a day.
+I had my bottle with me and would fill it from the filter at work, but I still drank my fair share of bottled water.

+I hadn't researched and discovered this was an issue, nor was I aware that items such as the Steripen existed.
 It hurts my heart to think about how many bottles went to waste, particularly as there was no form of recycling within my hotel.

 8. You Can Buy Alcohol and Pork (in Some Countries)